yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 1. Never leave the operating laser unattended.
 1. Have a fire extinguisher on hand, and be able to kill power to the unit immediately in case of emergency.

+During operation the tube also produces non-laser light in other frequencies including ultra-violet which can shine out from the tube in many directions and also reflect off the laser mirrors.

 # [Hardware](https://www.reddit.com/r/lasercutting/wiki/k40/)